-Note: A few exemptions to the rule apply.
+Note: A few exceptions apply to the rule.
 But, failing to wear a seat belt when you should can result in a fine up to £500 in the United Kingdom.

 Any time you drive a vehicle you must ensure that all children traveling in the same vehicle are:

-Note: The driver can get a fine up to £500 if a child under 14 is not wearing a seat belt or seated in the correct child car seat.
+Note: The driver can get a seat belt fine up to £500 if a child under 14 is not wearing a seat belt or seated in the correct child car seat.

 There are certain instances where wearing a seat belt in a vehicle is not required, such as if you are: